 and if you also aim to ride some of the big climbs in this area of the Alps then

-it is better if you are comfortable doing some fairly long rides.
-Here is some guidance
+it is better if you are comfortable doing some fairly long duration rides.
+Here

 A rough rule of thumb I use is that rides in the mountains are at least 50% tougher